GENDER CONFIRMING TOP SURGERY

 How do I know which type of breast augmentation I should have?

 Hormone therapy is the first option for breast augmentation, and it will add some volume to the breasts, but probably not enough to achieve the feminine shape and contour you seek.
-Breast augmentation with Dr. Brian Reuben can follow two paths: direct augmentation with implants, or augmentation broken into two stages.
+Breast augmentation with Dr. Reuben & Dr. Moores can follow two paths: direct augmentation with implants, or augmentation broken into two stages.

 Direct augmentation is performed on an outpatient basis and it generally takes about one hour.
-Dr. Reuben makes an incision either around the areola, or at the location of the future lower breast crease for larger implants.
+The surgeon makes an incision either around the areola, or at the location of the future lower breast crease for larger implants.
 He then forms a pocket in the breast tissue, usually behind the pectoral muscle, to hold the implant.
 The implant is inserted on one breast and then the other.
-Dr. Reuben checks symmetry and position, and he closes the incisions.
+The surgeon checks symmetry and position, and he closes the incisions.

-If hormone therapy did not result in enough breast development to adequately hold the implants, Dr. Reuben will have to perform a two-step augmentation.
+If hormone therapy did not result in enough breast development to adequately hold the implants, the surgeon will have to perform a two-step augmentation.
 First, he places what are called tissue expanders into pockets he forms in the breast tissue.
 These expanders are placed where your implants will eventually be.
 These expanders are then gradually filled with saline solution.
 Over time the amount of saline is increased to enlarge the expander.
 This continues to stretch the skin and support tissues to create space for the implants.
-When the stretching is complete, the expanders are removed, and Dr. Reuben replaces them with breast implants.
+When the stretching is complete, the expanders are removed, and then replaces them with breast implants.

 Should I have saline or silicone implants?